-- 1. What barriers exist in your district, school, classroom? - 2.
-What can you do to overcome those barriers? - 3.
-Does your classroom reflect the diversity of your student population? - 4.
-Does your district and/or school provide "all students with academically challenging coursework"?
+- 1. Note the verbs used.
+What do they suggest for educators? - 2.
+What barriers exist in your district, school, classroom? - 3.
+How can you attempt to overcome those barriers? - 4.
+Does your classroom reflect the diversity of your student population? - 5.
+Does your district and/or school provide "all students with academically challenging coursework"? - 6.
+What do you see as "academically challenging coursework" and how to you provide it to your students?